 It is one thing to understand that something can make a difference, but it is another to put them into practice.
 I think this quote pretty much sums it up:

 "I am very fond of strawberries and cream, but I have found that for some strange reason, fish prefer worms.
 So when I went fishing, I didn't think about what I wanted.
 I thought about what they wanted.
 I didn't bait the hook with strawberries and cream.
 Instead, I dangled a worm or grasshopper in front of the fish and said: "Wouldn't you like to have that?"

 Why not use the same common sense when fishing for people?"

 Networking in the hospitality industry is imperative.
 Read this book, and dust off your business cards.

 Thinking Fast, and Slow - 499 pages

-  In order to excel at marketing, you need to have a solid understanding of who your customers are.
-Not just demographics, but who they really are, like, what makes them tick.
+To excel at marketing, you need to have a solid understanding of who your customers are.
+Not just demographics, but who they are, like, what makes them tick.
 What causes them to make the decisions that they do?
-Thinking Fast and Slow by Daniel Kahneman shines light on this by helping you understand how people actually make decisions.
+Thinking Fast and Slow by Daniel Kahneman shines a light on this by helping you understand how people make decisions.

 I considered myself to be very rational until I read this book.
 All of my marketing knowledge had this premise behind it.
 Little did I know that this was constraining growth.
 Kahneman makes the case that, given its ease ( & preferred use), intuition can impact many of the decisions that we believe to be rational.

 He boils it down to System 1 and System 2.
 System 1 uses heuristics, feelings, and emotions to come to conclusions.
-System 2 is 100% logical, but requires substantially more effort.
-A great read for all who make important decisions.
+System 2 is 100% logical but requires substantially more effort — an excellent read for all who make critical decisions.